onurhan1337/quzz/README.md

 // Only use this for debugging production issues temporarily configure({
   forceEnable: true, // Required to run in production
-  logLevel: 'error' // Only log errors to minimize overhead })
+  logLevel: "error", // Only log errors to minimize overhead });
 ```

 **Important**: Never leave `forceEnable: true` in production code.
 It will impact performance.